 Parents are made aware, through the school information or parents' meetings, of the school's child protection arrangements, within its pastoral care policy, and the fact that this may require cases to be referred to the investigative agencies in the interests of the child.
 Parents are reminded, annually, of the importance of notifying the school when someone other than the parent or usual carer will be picking the child up from school.

-If a case of suspected abuse is referred to the investigative agencies, the school will continue to inform parents of the educational progress of the child.
+If a case of suspected abuse is referred to the investigative agencies, the school will continue to inform educational progress